 - smtphost (str) the SMTP host to use for sending the emails.
 If omitted, the MAIL_HOST setting will be used. - mailfrom (str) the address used to send emails (in the From: header).
-If omitted, the MAIL FROM setting will be used. - smtpuser the SMTP user.
+If omitted, the MAIL_FROM setting will be used. - smtpuser the SMTP user.
 If omitted, the MAIL_USER setting will be used.
-If not given, no SMTP authentication will be performed. - smtppass (str) the SMTP pass for authentication. - smtpport (int) the SMTP port to connect to classmethod from_settings (settings)
+If not given, no SMTP authentication will be performed. - smtppass (str) the SMTP pass for authentication. - smtpport (int) the SMTP port to connect to - smtptls (boolean) enforce using SMTP STARTTLS - smtpssl (boolean) enforce using a secure SSL connection classmethod from_settings (settings)